 The induction of NK cell activity may be non-selective mediated via toll-like receptors, as abolishment of either TLR2 or TLR4 does not diminish the NK enhancing activity of Spirulina but double-abolishment does.
 Although TLR3-TICAM-1 can induce natural killer cell activation, TICAM-1-/- mice do not appear to reduce the efficacy of Spirulina.

-Appears to work via a TLR2/4 pathway that is dependent on MyD88
+Spirulina appears to work via a TLR2/4 pathway that is dependent on MyD88

 Some studies measure serum Myeloperoxidase (MPO) as a biomarker of Neutrophil activation, and find dose-dependent reductions in serum MPO with near abolishment of oxidative stress-induced MPO increases at 6g/kg Spirulina in rats.